mariushobbhahn/mariushobbhahn.github.io/_posts/2019-10-20-recommendations.md

 5. **ZEIT Verbrechen:** German podcast series dealing with historical moments in German crime and law history.
 Pretty interesting content, but unfortunately not very information dense.
 I mostly listen to it at double speed or while trying to relax.
 6. **DeepMind Podcast:** Great overview over the current state of the DeepMind research areas.
 For people with ML background maybe a bit superficial but still useful, great for everyone else.
 7. **AI Alignment Podcast:** Detailed episodes about the current state of AI alignment ranging from lots of technical talks over AI governance and policy to high level questions about conciousness.
+8. **Masters of Scale:** Reid Hoffman, the founder of LinkedIn, talks with guests about start-ups and what it takes to grow a business.
+Generally interesting if you are the type for founding or joining a start-up.

 ## **Books:**